Backgrounder on Radioactive Waste

-Currently, facilities at reactor sites and at Morris, Illinois, and Idaho National Engineering and Environmental Laboratory are licensed by NRC for temporary storage of spent fuel.
+Currently, facilities at reactor sites and at Morris, Ill., and the Idaho National Engineering and Environmental Laboratory are licensed by NRC for temporary storage of spent fuel.

 Responsibilities of Other Government Agencies

 Low-level waste includes items that have become contaminated with radioactive material or have become radioactive through exposure to neutron radiation.
-This waste typically consists of contaminated protective shoe covers and clothing, wiping rags, mops, filters, reactor water treatment residues, equipments and tools, luminous dials, medical tubes, swabs, injection needles, syringes, and laboratory animal carcasses and tissues.
-The radioactivity can range from just above background levels found in nature to much higher levels in certain cases such as parts from inside the reactor vessel in a nuclear power plant.
+This waste typically consists of contaminated protective shoe covers and clothing, wiping rags, mops, filters, reactor water treatment residues, equipment and tools, luminous dials, medical tubes, swabs, injection needles, syringes, and laboratory animal carcasses and tissues.
+The radioactivity can range from just above background levels found in nature to much higher levels in certain cases, such as from parts from inside the reactor vessel in a nuclear power plant.

-The NRC's regulations (Title 10 of the Code of Federal Regulations) sets forth the procedures, criteria, terms and conditions for licensing sites for land disposal of low-level waste.
-The requirements established under Part 61 also provide the basis for Agreement State regulations, since State rules must be compatible with NRC requirements.
-Additionally, 10 CFR 20.2002 is available for use by licensees for disposal of low-level wastes that typically are a small fraction of the Class A limits in Part 61, and for which the extensive controls in Part 61 are not needed to ensure protection of public health and safety and the environment.
+The NRC's regulations (10 CFR Part 61) establish procedures, criteria, terms and conditions for licensing low-level waste disposal sites.
+Part 61 also provides the basis for Agreement State regulations, since state rules must be compatible with NRC requirements.
+Additionally, licensees may use 10 CFR 20.2002 to dispose of low-level wastes that typically are a small fraction of the Class A limits in Part 61.
+The extensive controls in Part 61 are not needed to ensure protection of public health and safety and the environment from such wastes.